Kazakhstan

 • Hazret Sultan Mosque – the biggest in Kazakhstan (and second in the region only to the monstrous Gypjak Mosque in Turkmenistan).
 Classically Islamic in style and Kazakh in décor, this impressive building can house up to 5000 worshippers at once.

 • Khan Shatyr Entertainment Centre – perhaps the building that architecturally sums up modern Astana more than any other.
-Another Carbuncle/work-of-genius (delete as you prefer) from Norman Foster, this ingenious structure looking somewhat like a lop-sided tent maintains an even temperature year-round and provides leisure facilities, shopping, entertainment in general.
+Another Carbuncle/work-of-genius (delete as you prefer) from Norman Foster, this ingenious structure looking somewhat like a lop-sided tent that maintains an even temperature year-round and provides leisure facilities, shopping, entertainment in general.

 • River Ishim – we’ll stroll the banks of this waterway in the centre of town, a good way to see a slice of local life and people enjoying their time.
 Remember that almost all of Astana’s population are recent arrivals so a big mix of people from around the country and beyond can be met with here.